 Kate’s message: “I see individual adults (18+) and couples.
 I also work with parent-adult child relationships.
 I provide diagnostic services and therapy from an autistic-centered perspective.
 I am autistic, strengths-based and affirming of neurodivergence.
 Two of my books have been published, Love & Asperger’s ( title was determined by publisher; I use the term Autism) and Parenting Adult Children.
 I’m certified as a Gottman Relationship Therapist and as an AASECT Sex Therapist.”

-Licensed psychologist in Florida, Montana, North Dakota, New York, and South Dakota.
+Licensed psychologist in Florida, Montana, North Dakota, New York, South Carolina, South Dakota, and Wisconsin.